 Can you share an example of how you’ve seen a student grow during their time at CTU?

-The student that I mentioned earlier, was at first difficult for me.
-She would disregard my guidance.
-She reported me to the president of CTU.
-As time went on she began to see that I was focused on what was best for her.
+The student I mentioned earlier was initially difficult for me.
+She would disregard my guidance and report me to the president of CTU.
+As time went on, she began to see that I was focused on what was best for her.
 When I congratulated her on her new position, she said she owed a lot to me.
 Of course, that melted my heart.

 What are some of the unique challenges and rewards of teaching theology?

 The unique challenge of teaching theology is making the connection between the classroom and ministry.
-When I had Introduction to Theology with Steve Bevans, he stated in the class one evening “We have to learn the foundation before we can improvise.: That clicked for me.
+When I had Introduction to Theology with Steve Bevans, he stated in class one evening, “We have to learn the foundation before we can improvise.”
+That clicked for me.
 I was able to make the connection between the classroom and what I do at my home church, St. Sabina.

 What research or projects are you currently working on?

 I do not currently have any research projects.
-Myself with some of the Tolton Scholars and alumni produce a monthly newsletter, The Pulse.
+I, along with some of the Tolton Scholars and alumni, produce a monthly newsletter, The Pulse.
 This is an informational and informative newsletter with articles, information, and highlights of the Black Catholic Community.
 Outside of CTU, I am the convener of the Black Catholic Theological Symposium (BCTS).
 We meet annually at a host institution site.
-This year we will be in Montgomery, AL.
+This year, we will be in Montgomery, AL.

 What is your favorite quote or scripture?

-Proverbs 3:5-6 (NIV) Trust in the Lord with all your heart and lean not on your own understanding; 6 in all your ways submit to him, and he will make your paths straight.
+Proverbs 3:5-6 (NIV) Trust in the Lord with all your heart and lean not on your understanding; in all your ways submit to him, and he will make your paths straight.